 After spending the week with such fiddlers as Jason Carter (Del McCoury Band), Justin never looked back.

-He played in bluegrass bands from the time that he was 13; professionally since he was 15 years old.
-While a senior in high school, Justin helped form Long Road Home, the bluegrass band with which he is still playing full time.
-When not with Long Road Home, you can find him playing with a variety of projects, across a variety of genres.
-He’s been known to appear with his Rock and Roll band, The Bimarinal, and even at times as a guest eTone on the eTown radio show (where he appeared with such acts as the Indigo Girls, Tim O’Brien, Big Al Anderson and the North Mississippi All Stars).
+Justin has been performing in bluegrass bands professionally since he was 13 years old.
+While a senior in high school, Justin helped form Long Road Home, mainstay of the Colorado bluegrass scene to this day.
+His current project, Jake Leg, is currently touring and preparing to release this debut album this summer.
+You might even catch him on radio stations across the country as a guest eTone on the eTown radio show (where he appeared with such acts as the Indigo Girls, Tim O’Brien, Graham Nash, Big Al Anderson and the North Mississippi All Stars).